aimms/how-to/Articles/526/526-reporting-data-over-composite-objects.rst

 Summary
 -------------------

-Reporting data from the component based and the reference based approach is almost similar; except that the arc names can be more elaborate in the reference based approach.
+Reporting data from the component based and the reference element based approach is almost similar; except that the arc names can be more elaborate in the reference element based approach.